Savianges

 Savianges ([savjɑ̃ʒ]) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 Geography

 The landscape is mainly composed of grass pastures and a hill named "Le bois Rougeon" overlooking the village.
-A river named "La Guye" is passing through from the north to the south.

-The main roads are connecting the village to Germagny to the south, Cersot to the north and Fley to the east.
+The river Guye flows through from the north to the south.
+The main roads are connecting the village to Germagny to the south, Cersot to the north, and Fley to the east.

 History

 Early history

 Savianges gets its name from Gallo-Roman villa, named "Savianga Villa", its existence has been documented from the year 840.

 A Roman road joining Autun to Mâcon via Saint-Gengoux, was passing through the land.

-Recent History
+Recent history

-Savianges used to have 308 people in 1827, the number felt to 187 en 1901 and 73 in 2009.

-In the years 1870, François Dulac was Maire of Savianges and member of French Senate.
-As an architect he has built several schools and public buildings in Saône-et-Loire.

-At this period Savianges had two schools : One public school built by Dulac and one Religious School (named Saint-Louis) build by Miss Julia de La Bussière for the Sisters of the Blessed Sacrament of Autun.
+Savianges used to have 308 people in 1827, the number fell to 187 in 1901 and 73 in 2009.
+In 1870, François Dulac was Maire of Savianges and member of French Senate.
+As an architect, he built several schools and public buildings in Saône-et-Loire.
+At this period, Savianges had two schools: One public school built by Dulac and one Religious School (named Saint-Louis) build by Miss Julia de La Bussière for the Sisters of the Blessed Sacrament of Autun.